-The travel seminar in Florida occurs during the week of Jan 6-11, 2013, with a combination of lectures, readings, guest speakers, and site visits to select organizations in Illinois and Florida.
-After returning from Florida, there will be several mandatory local visits scheduled in Illinois.
-Students will be expected to participate actively in one of several group research projects and present their group's findings in a formal report to the appropriate local service providers.
+The travel seminar in New Smyrna Beach, Florida occurs during the week of January 5-10, 2014, with a combination of lectures, readings, guest speakers, and site visits to select organizations in Florida.
+After returning from Florida, there will be several mandatory Teen Mentoring training classes at a time to be determined, local visits scheduled in Illinois and four seminar sessions.
+Students will also be expected to participate actively in one of several group research projects and present their group’s findings in a formal report to the appropriate local service providers.

 Faculty Leader: Jack King, NIU faculty member and internship coordinator in the Department of Sociology since 1987.

 Tentative Schedule of Visits (subject to adjustment and addition)

 Most of the meetings and visits will take place prior to the beginning of the semester in Florida.
 Illinois visits will be scheduled to minimize conflict with other coursework and work and home life responsibilities.
 However, the expectation is that substantial time will be allocated by the students to successfully complete the projects for the designated organizations.